🔍 1 Female = 500 Eggs Per Year

 For more information about bed bug identification, these authoritative sources can help:

-🔥 Get Rid of Bed Bugs in One Day
+🔥 Found the Signs?
+Get Rid of Bed Bugs in One Day.

-Custom Bedbug Inc has successfully treated 10,000+ homes across Washington with our proven heat treatment process.
-Our 30-day guarantee ensures complete elimination.
+Custom Bedbug Inc has treated 10,000+ Washington homes with our proven heat-treatment process.
+Our 30-day guarantee ensures complete elimination — no second visits, no lingering bugs.

-📍 Serving Seattle, Kent, Auburn & All King County
+📍 Serving Seattle, Kent, Auburn & all of King County

 Disclaimer: This guide provides general information about bed bug identification.
 For confirmed infestations, always consult a licensed pest control professional.
-Custom Bedbug Inc is licensed and insured in Washington State (License #CUSTOMCI791DB).
+Custom Bedbug Inc is licensed and insured in Washington State (WA Lic #93091).

 Scroll to Top